 To get started, see Chapter 2, "Developing with the REST API" in the Development Guide.

-AM Java APIs let your Java and Java EE applications call on AM for authentication and authorization in both AM and federated environments.
+AM Java APIs let your Java and Java applications call on AM for authentication and authorization in both AM and federated environments.

 For details, see the ForgeRock Access Management Java API Specification.